 Presenting symptoms include headache, seizures, neurologic deficits (eg, cranial nerve palsies), and mental status changes.

-In HIV-infected women, prevalence of human papillomavirus (HPV) infection is increased, oncogenic subtypes (types 16, 18, 31, 33, 35, and 39) persist, and the incidence of cervical intraepithelial dysplasia (CIN) is up to 60%, but increased incidence of cervical cancer has not been proved.
+In HIV-infected women, prevalence of human papillomavirus (HPV) infection Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) causes warts.
+Some types cause skin warts, and other types cause raised or flat genital warts (lesions of the skin or mucous membranes of the genitals).
+Infection... read more is increased, oncogenic subtypes (types 16, 18, 31, 33, 35, and 39) persist, and the incidence of cervical intraepithelial dysplasia (CIN) is up to 60%, but increased incidence of cervical cancer Cervical Cancer Cervical cancer is usually a squamous cell carcinoma; less often, it is an adenocarcinoma.
+The cause of most cervical cancers is human papillomavirus infection.
+Cervical neoplasia is often asymptomatic... read more has not been proved.
 However, cervical cancers, if they occur, are more extensive, are more difficult to cure, and have higher recurrence rates after treatment.
-Confirmed risk factors for cancer include the following:

-Squamous cell cancers of the anus (see also Anorectal Cancer) and vulva (see also Vulvar Cancer) are caused by the same oncogenic types of HPV as cervical cancers and occur more commonly in HIV-infected patients.
+Squamous cell cancer of the anus Anal Cancer Anal cancer accounts for an estimated 8590 cases and about 1350 deaths in the US annually ( 1).
+The main symptom is bleeding with defecation.
+Diagnosis is by endoscopy.
+Treatment options include... read more and squamous cell cancer of the vulva Vulvar Cancer Vulvar cancer is usually a squamous cell cancer, most often occurring in older women.
+It usually manifests as a palpable lesion.
+Diagnosis is by biopsy.
+Treatment typically includes excision... read more are caused by the same oncogenic types of HPV as cervical cancers and occur more commonly in HIV-infected patients.
 The increased incidence of anal intraepithelial neoplasia and cancers in these patients appears to be caused by both high-risk behaviors (eg, anal-receptive intercourse) and immunosupression by HIV; ART may decrease risk of progression.
-Anal dysplasia is common, and squamous cell cancers can be very aggressive.

 Treatments include surgical extirpation, radiation therapy, and combined chemotherapy with mitomycin or cisplatin and 5-fluorouracil.